Why Blogging Is Important For Your Ecommerce Business

-In this article, we cover why blogging is good for business, what the benefits are, as well as touch on some of the things you can do to create successful blog posts.
+In this article, we cover why blogging is good for ecommerce businesses, what the benefits are, as well as touch on some of the things you can do to create successful blog posts.

 Since its inception in 1994, blogging has not only gone on to inspire individuals to share their thoughts and opinions online, it has also become an invaluable way to promote businesses.
-As a business marketing tool, blogging is used to drive traffic to websites through search engine optimization (SEO) techniques.
-High quality blog posts also establish a website’s (and therefore a business’) credibility in terms of being authoritative reference materials for certain topics.
+As an ecommerce business marketing tool, blogging is used to drive traffic to websites through search engine optimization (SEO) techniques.
+High quality blog posts also establish a website’s (and therefore a business’) credibility in terms of being and authoritative reference on certain topics.

 The importance of blogging is also seen in how it guides the customer journey.
 Blogs can be used to attract leads in the ‘awareness’ stage of the customer journey, which is when they’re actively looking for a solution to a challenge they face, be that a new part for a broken computer or a healthy eating food service.

 At this stage, site visitors might be strangers to your brand, so you can use relevant blog posts with targeted keywords to establish yourself as an authoritative, trustworthy source of information.
-Over time, or straight away if you’re lucky, this reels them in and convinces them to continue their journey with your business.
+Over time, or straight away if you’re lucky, this reels them in and convinces them to continue their journey with your business and ultimately to purchase your product.

-This brings us to the other main reason why blogging is good for business: it can establish a good reputation for your business for specific categories or topics.
-For example, if you own a business that sells camera accessories, writing blog posts that fellow photographers find useful will make more people trust and value your business
+This brings us to the other main reason why blogging is good for your ecommerce business: it can establish a good reputation for your brand for specific categories or topics.
+For example, if you own an online business that sells camera accessories, writing blog posts that fellow photographers find useful will make more people trust and value your business

 The key thing to remember when blogging for business is that the content should be relevant, informative, entertaining, and purpose-driven.
 The length of your blog posts should also be considered.
 In general, blogs that are close to 2,000 words have the strongest results in terms of leads and conversions.